tentrem/User-Scripts/README.md

 **File:** `google-search-lenses.user.js`

 Inspiration from the Kagi search engine.
-Gives you full control over what you want to search for.
+Gives you little improvement over what you want to search for.

 **Key Features:**